gary149/skills/README.md

 3. Choose the folder you want (`hf-llm-trainer`, `hf_model_evaluation`, `hf_dataset_creator`, or `hf-paper-publisher`) and select **Install now**.
 4. Prefer commands?
 After registering the marketplace, run `/plugin install <skill-folder>@huggingface-skills` (for example, `/plugin install hf-llm-trainer@huggingface-skills`).

+## Use these skills with Codex

+Codex looks for long-lived instructions in `AGENTS.md`, so copy or symlink this repository’s `AGENTS.md` into your Codex profile (default `~/.codex/AGENTS.md`) or point `CODEX_HOME=$(pwd)/.codex` at the workspace before launching the CLI to scope the guidance per project.
+Codex rebuilds its instruction chain every run, so after updating the file you can verify the active guidance with `codex --ask-for-approval never "Summarize the current instructions."` or `codex --cd hf-llm-trainer --ask-for-approval never "Show which instruction files are active."` to confirm the Hugging Face skills are being read.
+Keep the skill folders accessible from that profile so Codex can reuse the templates, scripts, and references you mention inside the instructions.
+[Codex AGENTS guide](https://developers.openai.com/codex/guides/agents-md)

+## Install the Gemini CLI extension

+This repository already includes a `gemini-extension.json`, so you can treat it as a Gemini CLI extension when you prefer the Gemini tooling.
+Install it locally with `gemini extensions install /Users/ben/code/skills --consent` (or pass the GitHub URL) and restart Gemini CLI; the extension will appear as `huggingface-skills` because the CLI copies each extension into `~/.gemini/extensions`.
+Refresh it with `gemini extensions update huggingface-skills` when the repo changes, temporarily disable or scope it with `gemini extensions disable|enable huggingface-skills --scope workspace`, and, when you want live edits without reinstalling, run `gemini extensions link /Users/ben/code/skills` so the CLI reads directly from this working tree.
+[Gemini CLI extensions](https://geminicli.com/docs/extensions/#installing-an-extension)

 ## Use an installed skill

-Once a skill is installed, mention it directly while giving Claude Code instructions:
+Once a skill is installed, mention it directly while giving your coding agent instructions:

 - "Use the HF LLM trainer skill to estimate the GPU memory needed for a 70B model run."
 - "Use the HF model evaluation skill to launch `run_eval_job.py` on the latest checkpoint."
 - "Use the HF dataset creator skill to draft new few-shot classification templates."
 - "Use the HF paper publisher skill to index my arXiv paper and link it to my model."

-Claude automatically loads the corresponding `SKILL.md` instructions and helper scripts while it completes the task.
+Your coding agent automatically loads the corresponding `SKILL.md` instructions and helper scripts while it completes the task.

 ## Contribute or customize a skill